World Opera Day is an occasion to share the joy with all people.

 We encourage all members to join the campaign to engender awareness of opera, because its purpose is to ensure the survival of all we hold most dear.
 You must decide how best to contribute, depending on the resources at your disposal this year.
 You may be able to present a live event in a theatre or outdoors; or you may choose to host an online event supported by social media.
 You may like to perform music by Beethoven, on whatever scale, but he is not mandatory.
 Each of you is free to make the case for opera in the way you believe tells the strongest story in your own environment.

 Please share your plans with firstname.lastname@example.org, so that we may publicise them on our dedicated website www.worldoperaday.com where you will also find the World Opera Day logo.

-World Opera Day 2020 is a vital staging-post on the road to recovery.
+World Opera Day 2020 will be a vital staging-post on opera’s road to recovery.